theodo-group/LLPhant/README.md

 - Create coding tool that can help you write or revie code.
 Example: [Code Review GPT](https://github.com/mattzcarey/code-review-gpt)

 If you want to discover more usage from the community, you can see here a list of [GenAI Meetups](https://www.genaidays.org/events/).
+You can also see other use cases on [Qdrant's website](https://qdrant.tech/use-cases/).

 ## Usage
 The most simple to allow the call to OpenAI is to set the OPENAI_API_KEY environment variable.